n-lagomarsini/geoserver/doc/en/user/source/webadmin/tilecache/defaults.rst

 ```````````````````````````````````````
 Button for updating cache statistics seen above.

+.. note:: Note that some Caches do not provide all the statistics parameters, in that case the user will only see *"Unavailable"* for those parameters.

 .. figure:: img/blobstoreoptions.png
    :align: center

    *In Memory BlobStore Options*

 .. note:: Note that in the *TileCaching* tab for each Layer, you may decide to disable in memory caching for the selected Layer by clicking on the **Disable In Memory Caching for this Layer** checkbox.
+This option is disabled for those cache which don't support this feature.

 Default Cached Gridsets
 ~~~~~~~~~~~~~~~~~~~~~~~